 - ¼ cup extra-virgin olive oil, plus more for drizzling

 - Freshly ground black pepper

 - 2-3 tablespoons salted sunflower seeds

 - Drizzle the kale with the dressing and toss.
-Add tomatoes and sunflower seeds, toss again and serve.
+Add tomatoes, sunflower seeds, and dried cranberries, toss again and serve.

 - If using regular kale*, massage with half the lemon juice and some of the olive oil for about 2 minutes before adding the remaining ingredients.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 444Total Fat: 33gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 26gCholesterol: 9mgSodium: 2038mgCarbohydrates: 34gFiber: 7gSugar: 22gProtein: 11g